 How Long Can a Toddler Go Without Eating?

 So, to answer my main question, how long can a toddler go without eating?
 Most experts say they can go without food for three days without any consequences.
 That depends on the toddler’s health condition at the moment of course.

 Be sure to hydrate your child regularly, and watch for the signs of dehydration.
 This phase of refusing food is normal and quite often in toddlers.

 Make sure you are not making the situation even worse.
 Read on to find out more…

 What to do When a Toddler Refuses to Eat

-- Make mealtime a pleasant and enjoyable activity for the whole family
+- Make mealtime a pleasant activity for the whole family

 - Offer small portions on a bigger plate – They will have it more likely if it doesn’t seem too much for them